Vaishnavii-807arora/Building-on-Avalanche---ETH-AVAX/README.md

 ### Functionality:

-1. Token Creation and Minting:
+1.Token Creation and Minting:
 The contract creator deploys the contract and mints an initial supply of 1000 tokens with the symbol "FT" (FancyToken).

-3. Owner-Only Minting:
+2.Owner-Only Minting:
 The contract owner can mint additional tokens and allocate them to any specified address.

-4. Burning Tokens:
+3.Burning Tokens:
 Token holders can burn a specified amount of their tokens, effectively reducing the token supply.

-5. Token Transfer with Timelock:
+4.Token Transfer with Timelock:
 Token holders can transfer their tokens to other addresses, but a time lock mechanism prevents immediate transfers after a specific time period (1 day).

 5.Check Timelock: